 We have various DVDs to choose from for your child to watch during the procedure or you can bring one from home.

-Between the injection of the radiopharmaceutical and the scan, there is a three to four hour delay.
-In addition, the scan time is approximately one hour.
+Between the injection of the radiopharmaceutical and the scan, there is a three- to four-hour delay.
+In addition, the scan time is about one hour.
 Please schedule your day accordingly.